Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-In our mathematical model, we found that frictional drag together with cell polarity response (strength or velocity alignment timescale) to be a proxy for cellular contractility.
-As a last test of this modeling framework, we wondered if we could replicate the heterotypic doublet experiments in Badih et al.\ The authors showed that a doublet system composed of a contractile MEF together with an HUVEC exhibited not only a high difference in contractility but also a clear CCW rotational bias.
-Important for our model assumptions, the MEF cells have a very different population bias -- at the population level, MEF cell clusters tilt in the CCW orientation, oppositely of the HUVEC clusters.
-To test our model predictions, we coupled our default HUVEC-like cell to a cell with an opposite (CCW) intrinsic bias ($\mu>0$) in the same disk-shaped geometry.
-Not surprisingly, given that all other parameters are the same across the cells, we found no emergent bias -- 81\% of doublets rotate coherently and 50\% of those are in the CCW direction (Fig.~5G).
-But if we further enforce that MEF cells have a longer velocity alignment response (the same assumption as our more contractile manipulation in Section E), we find that the doublet system rotates with a smaller percentage coherently (70\%) but of those cases, 60\% are in the CCW direction (Fig.~5G).
-We note that to obtain these results, we found that yet again we need to increase the strength of cell-cell repulsion and that a two-fold higher value for the velocity alignment timescale is needed to reproduce the observations.
-Further increasing the velocity alignment timescale yields even more CCW bias and fewer rotating cells.
-Importantly, we find that the directionality of the intrinsic bias plays no role and same can be said of the friction coefficient (neglected in this heterotypic-like case).
-In regards to the directionality of the intrinsic bias, we intuit that the bias serves as a perturbation rather than a driver of the underlying dynamical system, as described in Section A and Fig.~3.
+In our mathematical model, we find that frictional drag, together with the cell polarity response (strength or velocity alignment timescale), is a proxy for cellular contractility.
+As a final test of this modeling framework, we ask if we can replicate the heterotypic doublet experiments in~\cite{Badih2025}.
+A heterotypic doublet system is composed of two different cell types: a strongly contractile mouse embryonic fibroblast (MEF) cell together with an HUVEC.
+These doublets exhibit not only a high difference in stored mechanical energy but also a clear CCW rotational bias.
+Important for our model assumptions, the MEF cells have a very different population bias in rotational directionality -- at the population level, MEF cell clusters in a confined disk move persistently in the CCW orientation, opposite to HUVEC clusters, which move in the CW direction.

+To test our model, we couple the default HUVEC-like cell to a cell with an opposite intrinsic bias ($\mu>0$, CCW) in the same disk-shaped geometry.
+Not surprisingly, if all model parameters are the same across the doublet, we find no emergent bias; 81\% of doublets rotate coherently, and 50\% of those are in the CCW direction.
+However, if we further enforce that MEF cells have a slower (longer) velocity alignment response --- the same assumption as our more contractile (Calyculin A) manipulation in the previous section --- we find that the likelihood of coherent rotation decreases (68\%).
+Of those cases, 63\% are in the CCW direction, matching qualitatively with experimental findings (Fig.~\ref{fig:doublet_biasmodulation}C).
+We note that to obtain these results, we also need to increase the strength of cell-cell repulsion, and that at least a two-fold higher value for the velocity alignment timescale is required to reproduce the CCW bias.
+Further increasing the velocity alignment timescale does yield even more CCW bias and fewer coherently rotating cells.
+We also found that the absence of a directionality bias for the intrinsic tilt of the MEF cell does not qualitatively change our findings.
+We intuit that this is because the intrinsic tilt serves as a symmetry break rather than a driver of the underlying dynamical system.